Code-Institute-Submissions/HolidaysYa/README.md

 - **Composite line charts were not aligned with the labels in the x axis** I searched on the Internet and found the solution in the following link (https://github.com/dc-js/dc.js/issues/662).

-- **Website doesn't doesn't work in Safari and Internet Explorer** In Internet Explorer it doesn't work properly because I'm using template literals in the JavaScript code and in Safari it works but the charts are not rendered properly in the weather dashboard.
+- **Website didn't work in Internet Explorer** In Internet Explorer it didn't work properly because I was using template literals in the JavaScript code and I was also having issues with an anonymous function.
+My mentor helped me with this issue and after updating the code for the anonymous function and removing the template literals the website was working fine.

 - **Background not covering the whole screen for landscape mode for widths bigger than 767px in some devices** - I have managed to display the website properly in most screen sizes (landscape and portrait mode) but in some devices if the screen width is bigger than 767px the screen won't cover the whole height.